kubeedge/kubeedge/docs/proposals/device-crd.md

 	Reported     TwinProperty `json:"reported,omitempty"`
 }

-// TwinProperty represents the device property for which an Expected/Actual state can be defined. type TwinProperty struct {
+// TwinProperty represents the device property for which a desired/reported state can be defined. type TwinProperty struct {
 	// Required: The value for this property.
 	Value    string            `json:"value,omitempty"`